 SEL4MA Committees are formed through and by the initiatives of its members.
 If you have an idea for a committee, SEL4MA will release an email to our over 900 members to find others with similar interests.

 Committee to Re-Model Athletics is a Boston Public Schools initiative organized to restructure athletics to be an educational process where sport-related sciences are learned, experienced and practiced on teams.
-Mitch Lyons (firstname.lastname@example.org) is co-chair with Dr. Kristen Weeks of BPS of this committee.
+Mitch Lyons (email@example.com) is co-chair with Dr. Kristen Weeks of BPS of this committee.
 The first result of this effort occurred In June, 2016, when BPS authorized the moving of Athletics to sit under the Office of SEL and Wellness.
 The mission of athletics changed with that move.
 This is a five-year project and is ongoing.
-If you are interested in serving on this committee, please contact Mitch.
+If you are interested in this work, please contact Mitch.

 Family and Community Committee, chaired by Karen Craddock and Margaret Kiwanuka, is aimed at exploring and advancing our understanding, practice and engagement with families and community partners around social-emotional learning.
 With an emphasis on convening a diverse body, the plan is to support and deepen our strategies in participatory and culturally responsive and fluent ways across the state and in partnership with other SEL related activities.
 To join this committee, write email@example.com.

 Massachusetts Consortium for Social-Emotional Learning in Teacher Education (SEL-TEd), chaired by Deborah Donahue-Keegan, Ed.D. and businessman David Zussman, is advocating for more substantive integration of SEL research/practice into teacher preparation programs.
 If you have questions or would like to become involved, please contact Dr. Donahue-Keegan (firstname.lastname@example.org).